darkone23/ansible-supervisor/README.md

     supervisorctl: name=webserver state=restarted {{ super_args }}

 Or use the convenient [supervise](https://github.com/eggsby/ansible-supervise) role to install & supervise your daemons.

-See [supervisord](http://supervisord.org/) and the ansible [supervisorctl module](http://www.ansibleworks.com/docs/modules.html#supervisorctl) for more information.
+See the [example project](https://github.com/eggsby/ansible-supervisor-example) for an complete demonstration.

 ## Configuration